nitishcm/nitishcm.github.io/solution-overview.md

 Architecture & CICD : [Solution 2](../solution-2 "Solution 2")

+## Monitoring and Alerting
+- CLoudwatch will be used to store all the logs.
+- Cloudwatch insights will be used for performance monitoring
+- Cloudwatch alarms will be used for alerting
+-
 ## DR

 In case of 1 region failing completely.
 We can follow below approach for DR